zappyvap/MacroHunter/README.md

 2. **Choose your input method:**
    - 📍 **Search nearby** — GPS finds restaurants around you
    - 📸 **Scan a menu** — Take a photo of a physical menu
+3. **Watch real-time progress** — SSE streaming shows animated step-by-step updates as the AI pipeline runs
-3. **Get optimized orders** — PuLP linear programming finds the cheapest combination of items that hits your macros
+4. **Get optimized orders** — PuLP linear programming finds the cheapest combination of items that hits your macros
-4. **Compare results** — Orders are ranked by macro accuracy and cost across multiple restaurants
+5. **Compare results** — Orders are ranked by macro accuracy and cost, viewable as cards with a swipeable lightbox detail view
+6. **Get directions** — Tap to open native maps with directions to any restaurant

 ---